 The law defines event organisers as the person (including a corporation) who authorises the first supply of tickets to an event.
 This is determined by the contractual arrangements for the staging of the entertainment or sporting event.
 An event organiser can authorise package deals where tickets are sold in conjunction with other goods or services (such as dinner and show deals).

 You must not cancel a ticket on the basis it was resold, if it was sold in accordance with the new laws.
 This is to protect the legitimate right of consumers to recover their costs if they can no longer attend an event.

 While anti-scalping laws aim to reduce the profitability of the practice, to further prevent or reduce scalping event organisers can also consider:

-- using electronic ticketing and including a barcode to be scanned at the event; and
+- Using electronic ticketing and including a barcode to be scanned at the event

 A publication owner may be a ticket resale site operator (such as Viagogo, Ticketmaster Resale, Ticketek Marketplace, StubHub, Twickets), a social media or general sale platform that hosts ticket resale advertisements (such as Facebook or eBay), a newspaper or magazine publisher.
 The publication can be online or in printed form.